WARNING: DISTRESSING PHOTOS SHOWING DEAD BODIES

 SADM or backpack nuke

 These are called SADM or Special Atomic Demolition Munition.
-They can be carried as a backpack.
+They can be carried like a backpack.
 They can even be deployed by parachute.
 They contained the W-54 warhead.

 Troops were trained to parachute into Soviet-occupied western Europe with the SADM and destroy power plants, bridges, and dams.